Paddlefruit/ProjectZomboid_CommunityRig/README.md

 ### Toggling the 'Look Point' for the head
 If you would rather have the head rotate towards an object rather than rotating the head yourself, do the following instructions.
 1. Follow steps 1 and 2 from the IK/FK Switching section.
-2. Change the value of the property 'Head_LookPointInfluence' from 0 to 1.
-Be sure to keyframe this value!
+2. Change the value of the property 'Head_UseLookPoint' from False to True.
+Be sure to keyframe this value.
+It will reveal and hide the necessary controls you need.
-3. To reveal the Look Point control object, reveal the collection 'CTRL_LookPoint', located under 'CTRL_Head'.

 ### Moving the Character Location
 If you want the animation to actually move the character in-game (not just the model), you need to animate the location of the 'CTRL_TranslationData' bone, NOT the 'CTRL_Root' bone.
 It may look unintuitive to not see the character moving with the TranslationData control in Blender, but that is how the game reads movement.